benradian/ratalert/README.md

 # ratalert
-A simple program for Debian-like systems that detects Remote Access Trojans (VNC, RealVNC, TightVNC, UltraVNC, LogMeIn, GoToMyPC and TeamViewer
+A very basic program for Debian-like systems that detects Remote Access Trojans (VNC, RealVNC, TightVNC, UltraVNC, LogMeIn, GoToMyPC and TeamViewer.
+Written in Python.